donguyengiac/donguyengiac/README.md

-- 👋 Hi, I’m Do Nguyen Giac - @donguyengiac
+- 👋 Hi, I’m Giac/Jack Do - @donguyengiac
-- 👀 I’m interested in Mechanical/Electrical Engineering & Software Development.
-Additive Manufacturing technology enthusiast.
+- 👀 Mechanical/Aerospace Engineering & AI-ML student at Duke University
-- 🌱 I’m currently learning ...
+- 🌱 This is a collection of random projects that, certainly interested me enough at a point in time to warranty the effort to push to Git, and might interest you.
-- 💞️ I’m looking to collaborate on ...
+- 📖 A lot of my materials contain resources & lecture notes from MITOCW courses I've studied.
+Peruse at will.
-- 📫 How to reach me ...
+- 🔍 Background of past interests/endeavors/in-depth explorations: Additive Manufacturing Technology & Design, Applied Machine Learning in Robotics, Analog Circuit Design.

 <!---
 donguyengiac/donguyengiac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.